nickgaya/python2/README.rst

 ``list``, ``tuple``, ``set``, ``frozenset``, and ``dict``.
 The ``None``, ``NotImplemented``, and ``Ellipsis`` singletons are also supported.

+In particular, Python 3 functions, types, and instances of user-defined classes cannot currently be projected into Python 2.

 Type introspection
 ``````````````````
 The ``Py2Object`` class implements many "magic methods" from the Python 3 data